 This is the first time I’ve had soft shell crab and I was pleasantly surprised.
-I had thought the shell would be more noticeable but the crab was amazingly soft and the tempura was delicious - not at all oily.
+I thought the shell would be more noticeable, but the crab was amazingly soft and the tempura was delicious - not at all oily.

 Chicken Kara-age – deep fried chicken

 The chicken was nice and crisp on the outside and tender on the inside – it didn’t taste or feel like it had been deep fried.